 We support Hyeyoung and Kurt, our Missionary-Coworkers in South Korea.
 We support them through prayer and finances, and we endeavor to learn more about South Korea.
 We pray that, through their work, we can develop relationships in Christ with the Korean people.

 Locally, we support the Saint Peter Area Food Shelf.
-We give money, collect food, and prepare “Birthday Kits” for children.
-These kits include cake mix, frosting, candles, paper plates, cups, napkins, and a children’s book.
-These are a popular item at the food shelf!
+We give money, food and diapers.
 Service isn’t just about transferring wealth, it is also about helping people know that they are loved by God.

-We also support other local non-profits, such as Habitat for Humanity, the weekend backpack program, and many more.
+We also support other local non-profits, such as Habitat for Humanity, the weekend backpack program, Royal Family Kids’ Camp, and many more.
 We encourage each other to volunteer in our community.
 We believe that God is at work in the world, and we join God there.